roadtrip-generic.jpg

 To help make the best of your trip, emergency physicians have some tips to ensure your road trip is safe and that you and your family can avoid a potential visit to the ER.
-Remember while you're traveling it's important to take all the same precautions against COVID-19 you would at home.

 Pack an Emergency Kit

-When traveling across country it is always a great idea to have medicine, food, and other items handy in the event of a medical emergency or natural disaster.
+When traveling across country, it is always a great idea to have medicine, food, and other items handy in the event of a medical emergency or natural disaster.
 Here are a few items to include:

 To determine the best items for your kit and plan for any natural disasters you may encounter, check out our Family Disaster Preparedness resource book.